findify/react-bundle/README.md

 # @findify/react-bundle
-React hook that allows you to integrate Findify search and autocomplete with Jetshop SPA.
+React hook that allows you to integrate Findify search and autocomplete with any React SPA app.

 ## Installation